tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > Uncaught ReferenceError: x is not defined

-The above `console.log statement` successfully output the value of `x` because it was inside the same scope (the same set of curly braces).
+The above `console.log` statement successfully outputs the value of `x` because it was inside the same scope (the same set of curly braces).
 The subsequent error occurs because we tried to look at x outside the scope of its definition.
 Variables declared outside of any scope are said to be “global” and will be visible to any code loaded on the same page and could clobber or be clobbered by other global definitions---so take care!

 Be especially careful to always declare variables with either `let` or `const` keywords.
 If you omit these keywords, a variable will be created at the global scope even though it is inside a `{ … }` delimited scope, like so: